davidcotton/trainspotter/README.md

 ## Installation
+1. `brew install libsodium`
-1. Create the app & test databases
+2. Create the app & test databases
-2. Add the environment variables to IDE/command line
+3. Add the environment variables to IDE/command line
-3. Download dependencies, run database migrations and run the app
+4. Download dependencies, run database migrations and run the app
-4. Load database fixtures to bootstrap the app with data
+5. Load database fixtures to bootstrap the app with data

 ### Create the databases